grafana/k6registry/docs/registry.md

   - Is a valid license configured?
   - Is the xk6 topic set for the repository?
   - Is the repository not archived?

-Schema based validation is always done before processing.
-The noop filter ('.') can be used for validation only by ignoring (or muting) the output.

 It is strongly recommended to lint the extension registry after each modification, but at least before approving the change.